devontehillman/Horiseon-Marketing-Specialist-hw-/README.md

 ![Refactored Webpage](./assets/images/whole-webpage.png)

 ## What did I learn?
-In this project I learned
+In this project I learned:
 * How to add semantic tags.
 * How to correctly format comments.
 * Various css features and how to consolidate them to create cleaner code.